NitinTSutar/Portfolio-/README.md

 - **Social Media Integration:** Links to my LinkedIn, GitHub, and Instagram profiles.
 - **Contact Form:** Simple and functional form for visitors to reach out.
 - **Smooth Animations:** Subtle transitions and hover effects for enhanced user experience.
+- **Dynamic Sharingan Animation:** A unique animation inspired by the Sharingan from Naruto, which changes based on scroll position.
+- **Real-Time Clock:** A live clock displaying the current time in hours, minutes, and seconds.
+- **Particle.js Background:** An interactive particle effect background on the home section.

 ---